hno2/blog/content/ai/rag.md

 - **Document Metadata**: Additional document metadata such as abstract, keywords, file names and titles may contain relevant additional information, need to be created and a decision made on how to include them.
 For example, titles can be added at the beginning of each chunk and embedded with the text, or they can be embedded separately their own index.
 If a LLM should select the right Metadata field clarify the range and describe each attribute (e.g. use Langchain [`AttributeInfo`](https://api.python.langchain.com/en/latest/chains/langchain.chains.query_constructor.schema.AttributeInfo.html))
 - **Hypothetical Questions**: Generate questions for each chunk, perform queries against these questions, match them with the original chunks, and send the results to the LLM.
 - **Hierarchical Indexing**:  If you have many long documents, organise them into several levels of granularity.
 A broad primary index for high-level categories or document summaries, combined with (multiple) indexes for fine-grained searches that contain document chunks at the lowest level.
 ## 3. Storing
 Efficient storage and retrieval of embeddings and documents are crucial for fast and accurate information access.
 ### Vector Database
 In most cases you need a vector database to store your embeddings andand associated text.
 These are optimised for storing and retrieving high-dimensional vectors (embeddings) and allow fast similarity searches using metrics such as cosine similarity or Euclidean distance.
-A simple library for local storing is [Facebooks Faiss](https://github.com/facebookresearch/faiss), but in production you want to switch to a remote database like, [Milvus](https://milvus.io/) (open source) or [Weaviate](https://weaviate.io/)(open source), [Pinecone](https://www.pinecone.io/)(fully managed service) [qdrant](https://qdrant.tech/), [chromadb](https://www.trychroma.com/) or [pgvector](https://github.com/pgvector/pgvector) (vector-capable SQL database).
+A simple library for local storing is [Facebooks Faiss](https://github.com/facebookresearch/faiss), but in production you want to switch to a remote database like, [Milvus](https://milvus.io/) (open source) or [Weaviate](https://weaviate.io/) (open source), [Pinecone](https://www.pinecone.io/) (fully managed service), [qdrant](https://qdrant.tech/), [chromadb](https://www.trychroma.com/) or [pgvector](https://github.com/pgvector/pgvector) (vector-capable SQL database).
 The functionality and performance varies slightly between them,  so choose one that suits your needs and stick with it.
 ### Document Store
 Unlike vector stores, document stores are optimised for storing and retrieving whole documents or textual data.
 They provide indexing and querying capabilities for text-based search and retrieval.
 Documents up to a scale can be stored locally or in memory as is.
 Databases of this type are also known as full-text search databases.
 Examples are [elasticsearch](https://www.elastic.co/de/elasticsearch) or [OpenSearch](https://opensearch.org/).

+### Graph Store
+Storing structured Data in Graph form can have benefits.
+One option can be to store/retrieve embeddings seperate from the graph, but graph datbase Neo4j introduced vector indexes in version 5.13., so you can use it directly for semantic/hybrid search as well.
+If your data has some inherent structure this can be used to build the graph, otherwise you can use an LLM to map the text contents to entities and relationships in the database. ([GraphRAG](https://microsoft.github.io/graphrag/))

+> The GraphRAG process involves extracting a knowledge graph out of raw text, building a community hierarchy, generating summaries for these communities, and then leveraging these structures when perform RAG-based tasks. -
 ## 4. Querying

 The idea of this step - also known as retrieval - is simple: acquire additional information to add relevant context to the user prompt.
 RAG is based on retrieval, which is another word for search.
 Retrieval is a very hard problem: the difficulty of searching, ranking and filtering to obtain a high quality collection of candidate documents for reasoning is often underestimated.
 This means that the balance between the amount of content to be retrieved and its relevance is crucial.
 Retrieving more or longer content may lead to higher costs or exceed the model's maximum input length, but it often leads to better results because the relevant information is likely to be contained somewhere.